jeppan875/ubittest/README.md

 #### NextJs

-React framework for server rendering.
-Disable javascript in settings > debugger and see each page render without any javascript execution.
+React framework for client and server rendering.
+Disable javascript in the browser (chrome) by going to settings > debugger and see each page render without any javascript execution.

-NextJs looks in the pages directory for existing pages.
-Index.js is the home route.
-This application has the / home route and article/slug.
-By making directory article and a file in brackets \[slug].js we can create dynamic pages based on a slug.
+NextJs has a top pages directory where each defined page file represents a webpage, for instance article.js would become domain/article.
+Index.js is the home directory /.
+By making a file in brackets [slug].js we can create dynamic pages based on that param, in this case a slug.
 So each article can be reach by their slug.

-The rest is quite similar ordinary react.
+The rest is quite similar ordinary react with a component tree that starts with app.js which is also defined in the pages directory.

 #### Redux